gregorydgraham/DBvolution/README.md

-# DBvolution
+# DBvolution10
-DBvolution is a java library that reduces SQL access to simple java calls.
+DBvolution10 is a java library that reduces SQL access to simple java calls optimized for Java10.

 Advanced Library to Remove Object Relational Impedance.